HackerYou/HYFallBootcamp2014/General Documents/self-assessment.md

 # CURRI

-At the beginning use CURRI to let the instructors know your knowledge and comfort level with the HTML and CSS material.
-The instructors will use this information to better serve the students' needs.
+At the beginning use CURRI to let the instructors know your knowledge and comfort level with the material.
+The instructors will use this information to better serve your needs.

 * Each day is a "track" on CURRI.
 Each "checkpoint" is a learning expectations or goal for that day.
 * At the end of the day go through the checkpoints and self-assess.